Questions to ask after the affair has ended

 Coping with infidelity

-Yes, I know you are desperate to know details of what happened, and even more importantly, what is NOW happening.
-However, you probably are so agitated coping with the infidelity that you won’t absorb what you are told about the infidelity.
+Yes, I know you are desperate to know what happened, and even more importantly, what is NOW happening.
+However, you’re probably so agitated coping with the infidelity that you won’t absorb what you are told about the infidelity.

-Most importantly, don’t make any decisions that will impact on your marriage or committed relationship or the future of your children, if you have any.
-This is not the time to quit your job, put the home up for sale or file for divorce.
+Most importantly, don’t make any decisions that will impact your marriage or committed relationship or the future of your children, if you have any.
+This is not the time to quit your job, put the home up for sale, or file for divorce.